 Other medications may be needed to control associated symptoms.
 Pain killers may be needed to control severe headache.
 Medicine may be needed to control high blood pressure.

 Nutrients and fluids may be necessary, especially if the person has swallowing difficulties.
-The nutrients and fluids may be given through an intravenous tube (IV) or a feeding tube in the stomach (
+The nutrients and fluids may be given through an intravenous tube (IV) or a feeding tube in the stomach (gastrostomy tube).
+Swallowing difficulties may be temporary or permanent.

 For hemorrhagic stroke, surgery is often required to remove pooled blood from the brain and to repair damaged blood vessels.